iotexproject/dev-portal-content/academy/deploy-a-machinefi-dapp.md

 A MachineFi Dapp can be broken into 3 main components:

 1. Smart devices / Machines that generate data

 2. An off-chain, Layer-2 compute network that verifies, stores and generates "Proofs" of real-world facts on top of the data

-3. An on-chain, Layer-1 Dset of contracts that manages authorizations and the token-economy based on the real world facts.
+3. An on-chain, Layer-1 set of contracts that manages authorizations and the token-economy based on the real world facts.

 ![img](https://user-images.githubusercontent.com/11096047/174353904-52b5869b-ed67-4ae9-b32d-30b17130d9df.png)